 Reflecting on the duo's relentless quest for the perfect combination of players, Marotta noted: "It wasn't like they played musical chairs with the guys in the band; they played musical bands!
 Whole bands would go, and a whole incredible other band would come in!"

-‘Aja’ (which won the 1978 Grammy for Best Engineered Non-Classical Recording) is indeed a triumph of engineering.
-The surfaces sparkle with sophistication, capturing every performance in full clarity.
-Listening to ‘Aja’ now, it still sounds like the greatest album ever recorded — as if you're hearing the music from inside the amps and drum heads.
-But ‘Aja’ is also a masterpiece of performances, and of the nitty-gritty details (like Rainey's slap-bass harmonics on ‘Peg’ or the subtle, steady climb of horns and synths on ‘Black Cow‘).
+A triumph of engineering, Aja rightly won the 1978 Grammy for Best Engineered Non-Classical Recording.
+The surfaces sparkle with sophistication, capturing every performance in full clarity – as if you're hearing the music from inside the amps and drum heads.
+But Aja is also a masterpiece of performances, and of the nitty-gritty details (like Rainey's slap-bass harmonics on "Peg" or the subtle, steady climb of horns and synths on "Black Cow").